auth0-samples/auth0-javascript-samples/02-Calling-an-API/README.md

-# SPA Login Quickstart - Calling an API
+# Sample 02 - Calling an API

 This app demonstrates how to log in using the Auth0 Universal Page, and call a backend API using an access token.